petlight45/betting_app_backend_/README.md

 Socket.IO Server
-Below is an example using socket.io client given http://localhost:5000 is the base url of the socket.io server
+Below is an example using socket.io client, given http://localhost:5000 is the base url of the socket.io server
 ```
 const socket = io.connect('http://localhost:5000/socket.io', {
                auth: {